See my guide on how to use an Instant Pot.

 Notes

-• I recommend shredding your own cheese, rather than using pre-shredded cheese.
-Pre-shredded cheese is often coated with cellulose to keep it from clumping together and it doesn't melt as well.
+• Cheese: I recommend buying a block of cheese and shredding it yourself, rather than using pre-shredded cheese.
+Pre-shredded cheese is often coated with an anti-caking agent to keep it from clumping together and it doesn’t melt as well.

 Serving: 1.5cups, Calories: 409kcal, Carbohydrates: 44g, Protein: 20g, Fat: 19g, Saturated Fat: 11g, Cholesterol: 54mg, Sodium: 445mg, Potassium: 194mg, Fiber: 1g, Sugar: 1g, Vitamin A: 550IU, Calcium: 359mg, Iron: 2.3mg